 - 1. Define magnetic field lines. - 2.
 What is the frequency of a.c. in India ? - 3.
-Who discovered the electromagnetic induction ? - 4.
-What is short circuit ? - 5.
+What is short circuit ? - 4.
 Why does two magnetic field lines not intersect ?

-6. What should be the core of an electron nagnat?
+5. What should be the core of an electromagnet?

-υ.
-What should be the core of an electron a) Soft iron b) Hard iron
+a) Soft iron b) Hard iron

 c) Rusted iron d) None of above

-7. Who has stated the Right hand Thumb ,
+6. Who has stated the Right hand Thumb Rule?

-1. a) Oersted b)Fleming
+a) Oersted b) Fleming

 c) Einstein d) Maxwell

-8. In all the electrical appliances, the swi ·
+7. In all the electrical appliances, the swit tches are put in the

-0. a) Live wire b) Earth wire
+a) Live wire b) Earth wire

-c) Neutral wire d)Allofabove
+c) Neutral wire d)All of above

-9. What is the condition of an electromag
+8. What is the condition of an electromag netic induction?

-9. - ween the coil of wire and galvanometer

-b) There must be a relative motion bet

-c) There must be a relative motion betd) There must be a relative motion bet

-10. No force acts on a current carrying cor -

-10. a) Perpendicular to the magnetic field

-c) Far away from the magnetic field

-11. tect the presence of electric current in a
+- a) There must be a relative motion between the coil of wire and galvanometer - b) There must be a relative motion between the galvanometer and a magnet - c) There must be a relative motion between the galvanometer and generator - d) There must be a relative motion between the coil of wire and a magnet - 9.
+No force acts on a current carrying conductor when it placed - a) Perpendicular to the magnetic fieldb) Parallel to the magnetic fieldc) Far away from the magnetic fieldd) Inside a ma

-11. circuit? teet the presence of electric current in a
+10. What is that instrument which can detect the presence of electric current in a circuit?

-a)Galvanometer b) Motor
+a) Galvanometer b) Motor

 c) Generator d) None of above

-12. Which device produces the electric cu
+11. Which device produces the electric current?

-a) Generator b)Galvanometer
+a) Generator b) Galvanometer

 c)Ammeter d) Motor

-' ,
+12 What have are to the assumption should be

-13. What happens to the current in short c
+- 12. What happens to the current in short circuit?

-a) Reduces substantially b) Does not change
+a) Reduces substantially

+b) Does not change

-c) increase heavily d) Vary continuously
+c) increase heavily

+d) Vary continuously

-14. 4.
-An alpha particle is diverted towards west is deflected towards north by
+- 13. An alpha particle is diverted towards west is deflected towards north by a field.

-field.
 The field is magnetic.
 What will be the direction of field?

-a) Towards south b) Towards east

-c) Downward d) Upward
+a) Towards south b) Tow wards east ------------------------- ------------ c) Downward d) Upward

-15. Very Short Answer Type Questions:
+14. Very Short Answer Type Questions:

 - 1. What is a magnet?

 - 2. What is a permanent magnet?

 - 3. What is a temporary magnet?

 - 4. What is an electromagnet?

 - 5. What is the direction of magnetic field lines?

 - 6. What is the shape of magnetic field lines due to a straight currentcarrying conductor?

-- 16 Assertion (A): Every magnet has two poles-North and South.
+- 15 Assertion (A): Magnetic field lines never intersect each other.